karina-rodriguez/2024-XR-interoperability/episodes/tutorial.Rmd

 **Requirements:**

-You will need basic awarness of how a webserver works, as well as basic knowledge of HTML and Javascript.
+You will need basic awareness of how a webserver works, as well as basic knowledge of HTML and Javascript.

 ---

 ## Create a basic web server image in Docker